ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 }
 ```

 ### HCI accessor function

-The HCI driver is injected in the `CordioBLE` class at construction site.
+The HCI driver is injected to the `CordioBLE` class at manufacture.

-Given that the CordioBLE class doesn't know what class shall be used to
-construct the driver nor it knows how to construct it, the port shall provide a
-function returning a reference to the HCI driver.
+Given that the CordioBLE class doesn't know what class constructs the driver nor how to construct it, the port provides a function returning a reference to the HCI driver.

-This function lives in the global namespace and its signature is:
+This function is in the global namespace, and you can call it with:

 ```
 ble::vendor::cordio::CordioHCIDriver& ble_cordio_get_hci_driver();
 ```

-A common implementation might be:
+**Example:**

 ```
 ble::vendor::cordio::CordioHCIDriver& ble_cordio_get_hci_driver() {